 The four remaining channels of ADC (ADC1, ADC2, ADC3, and ADC4) are general purpose.
 They are typically used for tuner automatic frequency control and analog key entry.
 The range of ADC1-ADC4 is from 0 to 5.0 V.

-The 4-bit ADC in the Z90356 features six multiplexed inputs.
+The 4-bit ADC in the Z90T366 features six multiplexed inputs.

-The allowed range of the input signals is different for different ADC inputs according to Table 7.
+The allowed range for input signals differs for various ADC inputs according to Table 7.

 Table 7 ADC Inputs Typical Range